Supporting reading in Year 3 (Age 7-8)

 How to help at home

-There are plenty of simple and effective ways you can help your child with reading in Year 3.
-Here are our top tips.
+There are plenty of simple and effective ways you can help your child with reading in Year 3/Primary 4.

 Once your child can read on their own, it is tempting to leave them to get on with their own reading – but reading a book to them can be just as important as encouraging independent reading.

 Reading to your child can help them develop language skills and comprehension.
 This is because it gives them access to books that they can’t yet read independently, such as longer novels.
-It also provides a great opportunity to bond, and can form part of a relaxing routine to help your child get ready for a good night’s sleep.
+It can improve vocabulary, foster empathy and can be another important opportunity to develop comprehension skills as you discuss the events so far.

 For books to read with your child, take a look at our free eBook library.

 Listening to audiobooks can be a great use of time spent in the car.
 It’s also a way to widen reading experiences.
 You might like to search for stories read by favourite actors.